The Standard describes a number of criteria. All criteria have consistent sections that make it clear how to create great public code.

 Public policy makers: what you need to do

 This section tries to specifically speak to policy makers by offering them concrete actions they can perform in their role.

-This section tries to specifically speak to management by offering them concrete actions they can perform in their role.
+This section tries to specifically speak to managers by offering concrete actions they can perform in their role.

-Management is responsible for on-time project delivery, stakeholder management and continued delivery of the service.
-For this they are wholly reliant on both the policy makers as well as the developers and designers.
+Managers are responsible for on-time project delivery, stakeholder management and continued delivery of the service.
+For this they are wholly reliant on both policy makers as well as developers and designers.
 They need to create the right culture, line up the right resources and provide the right structures to deliver great services.